Fine-Tuning Without Forgetting In-Context Learning: A Theoretical Analysis of Linear Attention Models: Optimal Parameters and Test Error of Learned Linear Attention Models

 \begin{theorem}[Task-Wise Optimal $w$] Given a target task $\vtheta_0\in\sR^d$, consider the family of parameters $\big(\hat{\vV}(w),\hat{\vQ}\big)$ in~\eqref{eq:parameter:value:only}.
 For any $n\in\sN$ and any $\vtheta\in\sR^d$, the few-shot test error on the task $\vtheta$ is minimized at

 Then $w^\star(n;\vtheta)\to \frac{d+3}{d+4}$ as $n\to\infty$.
 Hence, for any $\vtheta\in\sR^d$,

 \end{theorem}

 For the target task $\vtheta_0$, Theorem~\ref{thm:optimal:w} implies that the optimal value $w^\star(n;\vtheta_0)$ increases with $n$ and converges to $w=\tfrac{d+3}{d+4}$ as $n\to\infty$.
-This result shows that the free parameter $w$ can be tuned to adapt the fine-tuned model to a desired few-shot regime at test time.
+Thus, the remaining degree of freedom in $w$ can be used to adapt the model to a desired few-shot regime.

-To control $w$ during fine-tuning, we introduce an auxiliary few-shot prompt loss with $n$ demonstrations.
+To guide this adaptation during fine-tuning, we introduce an auxiliary few-shot prompt loss with $n$ demonstrations.
 For the target task vector $\vtheta_0 \in \sR^d$, we define the few-shot prompt loss as

 and fine-tune using a combination of the zero-shot loss~\eqref{eq:finetune:loss:zs} and the auxiliary few-shot loss.
-Since the auxiliary loss depends on $n$, it explicitly steers the learned parameter toward the value of $w$ that optimizes $n$-shot performance.
+Since the auxiliary loss depends on $n$, it guides the learned parameter toward values of $w$ that improve $n$-shot performance.

 \paragraph{Fine-Tuning with an Auxiliary Few-Shot Loss Improves Few-Shot Performance at the Expense of Generalization.} The task-wise optimal value $w^\star(n;\vtheta)$ in~\eqref{eq:w:optimal:taskwise} depends on the evaluation task $\vtheta$.
 As a result, choosing $w$ to optimize few-shot performance on the target task $\vtheta_0$ need not be optimal for other tasks $\vtheta (\neq \vtheta_0)$.
 The following proposition quantifies this trade-off by characterizing the excess error incurred when the model uses $w^\star(n;\vtheta_0)$ instead of the task-wise optimal choice $w^\star(n;\vtheta)$.